Coreopsis Limerock Series, The Surprising History

 - Standard media pH: 5.5 to 6.5; standard media EC: 1.5 to 3.0 mmhos/cm (saturated paste).

-- Although plants are free branching, fuller growth is obtained by pinching/shearing plants about 1 week after planting.
+- Although plants are free branching, pinch/shear plants about 1 week after planting to obtain fuller growth.

 - Plants need frequent irrigation once they fill out containers.